Minimise school morning mayhem for ADHD children and other tips

 Getting ready for the school run can hard enough for any parent, but for those with a child with ADHD, it can bring extra challenges.

-Around 2-5% of school children have ADHD, with the condition affecting boys more than it does girls.
+Around 2-5% of school children have ADHD, with the condition being diagnosed more in boys than it is in girls.

 School day delays can arise from forgotten homework, uniform disagreements or a non-uniform day that slipped everyone's mind.

 For children with ADHD, these scenarios can actually reinforce low self-esteem, making them think: “I’m disorganised,” “I’m always late” or “I always forget”.